gemrb/gemrb.github.io/Dev-docs.md

 ---

 This is the starting page for most of our technical documentation.
-Some extra nuggets can be found in the gemrb/docs/ subdir, but it's old and very specific.
+Some extra nuggets can be found in the gemrb/docs/ subdir, but they're old and very specific.

 ## Getting the code